verge-io/docs/docs/public/faq.md

 <summary>What RAID level does the vSAN work at?</summary>

-The VergeIO vSAN works as a Redundant Array of Independant Nodes (RAIN).
+The VeregOS vSAN works as a Redundant Array of Independant Nodes (RAIN).
 This is accomplished by striping the data across all drives in a tier of storage while concurrently writing the data set to its mirror on another node participating in the same tier of storage thereby guaranteeing data integrity.

 </details>
 <details>

-<summary>Can VergeIO restrict, disable, and prevent the use of nonessential programs, functions, ports, protocols, and services?</summary>
+<summary>Can VeregOS restrict, disable, and prevent the use of nonessential programs, functions, ports, protocols, and services?</summary>

-VergeIO will not control anything within the guest.
-Port management of traffic, protocols, and services can be managed via the VergeIO firewall.
+VeregOS will not control anything within the guest.
+Port management of traffic, protocols, and services can be managed via the VeregOS firewall.

 </details>
 <details>

-<summary>How does VergeIO isolate service-specific traffic?</summary>
+<summary>How does VeregOS isolate service-specific traffic?</summary>

-Creating different internal networks inside the VergeIO platform allows for the delivery of multiple manageable networks that are all completely isolated from one another.
+Creating different internal networks inside the VeregOS platform allows for the delivery of multiple manageable networks that are all completely isolated from one another.

 </details>
 <details>

-<summary>Can data be taken or read from an individual drive in VergeIO?</summary>
+<summary>Can data be taken or read from an individual drive in VeregOS?</summary>

-No, all data is cryptohashed and cryptoverified on every disk VergeIO is installed on.
+No, all data is cryptohashed and cryptoverified on every disk VeregOS is installed on.

 </details>
 <details>

-<summary>Does VergeIO support encryption?</summary>
+<summary>Does VeregOS support encryption?</summary>

 Data at rest (DARE) is AES 256bit encrypted **if** encryption is turned on at the time of install.

 </details>
 <details>

-<summary>How is data between VergeIO sites encrypted?</summary>
+<summary>How is data between VeregOS sites encrypted?</summary>

 SSL encryption, and AES 256 for synchronization.

 </details>
 <details>

-<summary>How does VergeIO handle network isolation?</summary>
+<summary>How does VeregOS handle network isolation?</summary>

 VxLAN and containerized networks.
 VxLANs give you the ability to segregate networks with the same IP address scheme.